24 Insider Secrets at the Nature Research Center

 20) Sometimes shrimp puke glows.
 Yep.

-21) You can volunteer at the April 20 grand opening for an ultimate hand-on experience.
+21) You can volunteer at the April 20 grand opening for an ultimate hands-on experience.

 22) The Milky Way tastes like raspberries.
 Don’t you want to be an astronaut now?